Lat Pulldowns

 #4 Behind Your Head

 On the other hand, our fourth exercise is NOT as safe as the top 3.
-The wide-grip pulldown behind your head may put your neck and/or shoulers at risk.
+The wide-grip pulldown behind your head may put your neck and/or shoulders at risk.
 First of all, pulling the bar behind your head may cause excessive cervical flexion.
 Second, some clients may lack the flexibility in the shoulder joint to externally rotate enough to comfortably pull the bar behind their head.
+So this movement may put your neck and shoulder at risk for injury.

 Furthermore, according to the EMG data in the study, pulling down in front of your head recruited more muscle fibers than pulling down behind your head.
 Therefore, there is no need to risk your client's health by adding this exercise to their routine.
 Stick to utilizing the other 3 exercises above.